emarsden/pg-el/README.md

   the PostgreSQL wire protocol, but the names it uses for types in the `pg_catalog.pg_types` table are not the same as those used by PostgreSQL (e.g. `Int64` instead of `int8`), so our parsing machinery does not work.

+- Hosted PostgreSQL services that have been tested: [Railway.app](https://railway.app/) is running a hosted Debian build of PostgreSQL 16.4, and works fine.

 - Untested but likely to work: Amazon RDS, Google Cloud SQL, Azure Database for PostgreSQL, Amazon Auroa, Google AlloyDB, Materialize, CitusData.
 You may however encounter difficulties with TLS